FIELD & SAFETY RULES

 6. SCAR-H SSR / MK20

 3. This class can shoot into and out of any building but cannot be used to engage other players within the same building.
-When shooting out of buildings the muzzle most “break the plane” of windows and doors.
+When shooting out of buildings the muzzle must “break the plane” of windows and doors.

 6. BOLT / SINGLE ACTION RIFLES